 In 2014 my family and I had left New Zealand to spend the entire year in Europe.
 In early May we found ourselves in Portimão, in the Algarve region of southern Portugal.
 I was about to celebrate my 45th birthday in a couple of days when I received the message from Jørn that Valdemar had passed away.
 Even though I knew about his battle with illness it was still quite a shock.
 Jørn seemed devastated and at the time was also battling his own health problems.
 As we over the next few days were coming to terms with Valdemar’s passing, the talk somehow again touched the idea of making a page where we could share some of our knowledge around setters & pointers.
 I felt it would be a good kind of therapy at the time.

 Three months later to the day I was at my parents place in North Norway and created the page on Facebook.
-I suggested that we do it in English rather than Norwegian, so that people outside of Scandinavia also could take part, for me to translate Jørn’s Norwegian texts.
-That eventually developed into him sending me information and old photographs and me creating the content and writing the articles.
+I suggested that we do it in English rather than Norwegian, so that people outside of Scandinavia also could take part, for me to translate any Norwegian texts Jørn would write.
+That eventually developed into him sending me some information and old photographs and me creating the content by researching and writing the articles.
 The page seems to have struck a chord with our likeminded bird dog enthusiasts.
 If there is an interest we’ve only been too happy to share the history we research about the breeds.

 This photo that we have used as the background photo on our page is one I took of Agertoften Rossi in the early-mid 1990s.
 He was a litter brother of Agertoften Isabella, by the Swedish import Västan-Åns Urlev (Urlo del Vento – Gona) – Lydehøjs Line (Bob – Kirkebjergs Sus).
 I spent many, many hours with Jørgen training the dog and he also attended a few trials.
 He is by far the best bird finder and with the best bird work I’ve ever seen.
 He is also Jørgen’s greatest disappointment in his illustrious career with bird dogs, as he had what was regarded as a poor style (dead tail and often lowered his head while ranging) and he simply could not be cured against his liking for fur (hares, roe deer and foxes).
 He is pictured at sunset pointing a partridge.